Purposive approach: Israel

 Israel's legal community is largely purposivist and has rejected such methods of interpretation as narrow textualism and static historicism.
 The term "purposive interpretation" began to appear in Israel at the end of the 1960s and the beginning of the 1970s.

 Aharon Barak is Israel's best-known champion of purposivism.
 His particular form of purposivism includes a synthesis of subjective elements, such as the author's intent, with objective elements, such as textual evidence.
 Barak believes the text to be the source of purpose but is ready to go beyond the text in some circumstances to examine the subjective purposes of the text's author.
 Barak believes intentionalism is too limited in its assessment of subjectivity.

-"On a number of occasions, Justice Barak of the Israeli Supreme Court has remarked that, in the enactment of its new Basic Laws on human rights, Israel walks in the path of the Canadian Charter of Rights and Freedoms".Ha-Redeye, Omar, Canada Is the World's Constitutional Superpower Barak has encouraged Israel's judiciary to refer to the Canadian Supreme Court's purposive approach to Charter rights and its rights-forwarding orientation.
+"On a number of occasions, Justice Barak of the Israeli Supreme Court has remarked that, in the enactment of its new Basic Laws on human rights, Israel walks in the path of the Canadian Charter of Rights and Freedoms".
+Barak has encouraged Israel's judiciary to refer to the Canadian Supreme Court's purposive approach to Charter rights and its rights-forwarding orientation.
 Barak has written in support of purposive interpretation and applied it while serving as a Justice to the Supreme Court of Israel.
 In CA 165/82 Kibbutz Hatzor v Assessing Officer, 39(2) P.D 70, his judgment was seen as a turning point in interpreting tax law in Israel, establishing that a purposive approach was generally preferred to textualism in determining the meaning of the law.